 SlackBuilder uses a custom configured openbox desktop and is started with the /etc/X11/xinit/xinitrc.Sbuilderbox script.
 You may be using something else.
 If so just add it here instead.
 It is assumed that pulseaudio is being initiated on startup with X11 modules loaded.

-To do so logout of any currently running xsession.
+Be sure to logout of any currently running X session.
 If your host is starting up in runlevel 5 you need to reconfigure your system to boot up to runlevel 3 and reboot.
 We need to be logged in to a regular tty virtual console.
 If you've had to reboot make sure that your container is up and running with xdm started.

 pulseaudio & X -once -ac -query hostname

 Pulseaudio needs to be started on the host first so the container can use it.
-Then we start X with the -once option so that when the container desktop quits the X server stops and doesn't drop back into the xdm login prompt. -ac disables access control restrictions and -query tells X to use a remote X server where hostname is the container hostname.
-If you don't have a dns name assigned to the container use an ip address instead.
+Then we start X with the -once option so that when the container desktop quits the X server stops and doesn't drop back into the xdm login prompt. -ac and -query are defined in the Xephyr section above.
+X & Xephyr share a subset of the same options.

 If all goes well you should be presented with the xdm login prompt.
 Login to the user you configured previouly.
 You now have a container desktop running with audio and GLX support.
 You can test if glx is working by running glxgears.